 Why should we take such a conservative approach?

 First, the re-injury rate for BSIs is high.
 There is a 21% recurrence rate in collegiate runners, meaning the exact same injury.
 Runners with a history of a BSI at any site have an 11-17% decrease in tibial bone strength.
 For many runners, they start their recovery from a deficit.
 This is probably why many runners will sustain another BSI in a different bone or the opposite leg in the year following the initial injury.
 That risk is probably due to those three questions we already answered.
 Second, the mental challenge of returning to competition is often more challenging than the physical.

 A few years ago, I was sitting at the finish line of a track meet.
 A patient of mine had returned for their first race in over six months.
 I was so excited for them.
 There was lots of anxiety, nervousness, and anxiousness as they lined up at the start.
 This talented runner with high aspirations would finish 45 seconds slower than their PR, take a few steps past the finish line, and collapse in tears.
 Not because of physical pain, but the self-reported mental pain of seeing the “worst performance of their career”.
 Over the next few months, they would be diagnosed with another injury and to my knowledge never return to running.

 The athlete had met the “timeline” for returning to competition, but the medical team (myself included) left the putt short.
 We needed to take more time.
 We needed to push back when they would start racing.
 We certainly should have done a better job preparing them mentally for the race.
 They didn’t need more exercises.
 They didn’t need more “work on their form”.
 They needed more time and communication.
-There needed to be a mutual discussion around priorities, goals, and expectations.
-That conversation needed to happen multiple times over those six months.

 One question I now ask every runner when they return to competition is…